Weber Stake Relief Society Building

 The Weber Stake Relief Society Building is a historic building in Ogden, Utah.
-It was built in 1902 for the Relief Society in the Webster stake of the Church of Jesus Christ of Latter-day Saints, and it was designed in the Gothic Revival architectural style.
+It was built in 1902 for the Relief Society in the Weber stake of the Church of Jesus Christ of Latter-day Saints (LDS Church), and it was designed in the Gothic Revival architectural style.
 It has been listed on the National Register of Historic Places since February 13, 1989.